eclipse-vertx/vert.x/core_manual_java.md

 ## Reading and writing data from a SockJS server

-The object passed into the SockJS handler implements `ReadStream` and `WriteStream` much like `NetSocket` or `WebSocket`.
+The `SockJSSocket` object passed into the SockJS handler implements `ReadStream` and `WriteStream` much like `NetSocket` or `WebSocket`.
 You can therefore use the standard API for reading and writing to the SockJS socket or using it in pumps.

-See the chapter on Streams and Pumps for more information.
+See the chapter on [Streams and Pumps](#flow-control) for more information.

 ## SockJS client